-Combining the burst detections from Wb, Tr, St, NRT, ATA, and FAST above the completeness threshold of our least sensitive telescope (Wb), we then model this combined data set with a Schechter function because we expect a physical limit to FRB energies and this description allows for direct comparison with previous modelling of one-off FRBs (Table \ref{tab:schec_comp}; Methods).
-We find a characteristic maximum energy of $E^{\textrm{char}}_{\nu}=2.09^{+3.78}_{-1.04}~\times 10^{32}$\,(erg/Hz) with a differential power law index of $\gamma_{D}=-1.12^{+0.17}_{-0.13}$ (Supplementary Table \ref{tab:sch_fit_compare}; Methods).
+We find a characteristic maximum energy of $E^{\textrm{char}}_{\nu}=2.09^{+3.78}_{-1.04}~\times~10^{32}$\,(erg\,Hz$^{-1}$) with a differential power law index of $\gamma_{D}=-1.12^{+0.17}_{-0.13}$ that we directly compare to previous modelling of one-off FRBs in Table \ref{tab:sch_fit_compare}.
 In Figure~\ref{fig:MCMC_schechter_fig1} we show the differential distribution of burst energies over-plotted with a Schechter function using the median values of the posterior distributions from the MCMC run.
 We also indicate the determined characteristic maximum energy and uncertainty range.

-We find that \roneoneseven produced sufficiently bright bursts that optical telescopes have the required sensitivity to detect a fiducial optical afterglow of shock-based FRB models with prompt ($<$hour) follow-up (Extended Data Figure \ref{fig:optical_counterpart}; Methods).
-Additionally, we also show that the brightest burst would have been detectable even if the source was at redshift $z=9.9^{+1.1}_{-1.1}$, assuming that high-energy bursts are emitted at higher radio frequencies (Methods).
-These high-energy bursts, emitted at high redshift, could potentially be observed by future telescopes with good field-of-view (FoV) and increased sensitivity, such as CHORD\citep{vanderlinde_2019_clrp}.
-Upcoming radio telescopes with extremely large FoV but lower sensitivity, such as BURSTT (FoV\,$\sim 10^{4}~\rm{deg}^{2}$)\citep{lin_2022_pasp}, will accumulate a large number of observing hours on repeating sources like \roneoneseven and probe the high-energy burst distribution.
-Furthermore, these events could also be detected in the far side lobes of CHIME/FRB\citep{lin_2023_arXiv}.